WikiTeq/mediawiki-pages-FilteredDatatable/README.md

 # Filtered Datatable package

-Provides a gadget and a template to add the Search Builder interface (datatables) to the mediawiki table (SMW).
+Provides a script to load datatables and a template to add the Search Builder interface to the mediawiki table (SMW).

 # Requirements

 * SemanticMediaWiki
-* Gadgets

 # Setup